destaMo/Scrum-Notes/content/backend/frameworks/elixir/01_level_1.md

 - What are module attributes and what should we know about them?
 - How we can inspect process on running system?
 - What is the difference between cond, with and case?
+- What is the defference between .ex and .exs files
+- Compile time vs Runtime differenes.

 ### 📝 Katas